Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Cloudy GCMs

-KCl clouds being optically thin, these clouds do not affect the temperature structure of the planet significantly.
-From Fig. \ref{fig:ptp_comb}, we see that the condensation curve that was crossing the cloudless dayside average pressure-temperature profile between 0.002 to 0.05 bar.
-When KCl clouds are included, they raise the temperature in this region.
+KCl clouds are less abundant in the atmosphere; only 0.1 $\mu$m KCl clouds affect the temperature significantly due to the optical properties (see Fig. \ref{fig:ssa}).
+Clouds with larger particle sizes do not affect the temperature structure of the planet significantly.
+From Fig. \ref{fig:ptp_comb}, we see that the condensation curve crosses the cloudless dayside average pressure-temperature profile between 0.002 and 0.05 bar.
+In the case of 0.1 $\mu$m KCl clouds, a net cooling of the atmosphere in the GCM occurs despite their relatively low abundance.
+This cooling occurs without the formation of a thermal inversion, indicating that shortwave absorption by KCl particles is weak.
+Instead, sub-micron KCl clouds primarily scatter and reflect incident stellar radiation, increasing the planetary albedo and reducing the net stellar energy absorbed by the atmosphere.
+As a consequence, the atmosphere cools throughout the irradiated layers without heating above the cloud deck.
+In contrast, 0.1 $\mu$m Na$_2$S clouds, which are more abundant, exhibit significant short-wave absorption that results in strong thermal inversions through localised heating at low pressures.
+This difference in atmospheric response primarily reflects the distinct optical properties of the two condensates, with the higher abundance of Na$_2$S further amplifying its absorption-driven radiative impact.
+When larger KCl clouds are included, they raise the temperature in this region.
 As a result, the dayside average pressure-temperature profile no longer crosses the condensation curve, meaning that KCl is unlikely to condense there.
 However, the condensation curve still intersects the pressure-temperature profiles from other regions of the planet, where cloud formation may still occur.
 These clouds are present in the cooler regions of the planet and absorb radiation efficiently, hence slightly cooling the atmosphere below them while heating the upper atmosphere.
 The change in the temperature structure is not significant.

-With the high T$_{\rm int}$, the pressure-temperature profile crosses the condensation curve of MgSiO$_3$ clouds.
-The 0.1 $\mu$m MgSiO$_3$ clouds are present all over the planet.
-With a small particle size, these clouds are lofted high in the atmosphere.
-These clouds have very high albedo, reflecting the stellar light to space and hence cooling the atmosphere below them.
-1, 5, and 10 $\mu$m MgSiO$_3$ clouds are present deep in the atmosphere and do not affect the temperature structure of the planet.
-As explained in Section \ref{subsection: clouds}, our MgSiO$_3$ clouds were implemented in the GCM with a 1000 times reduced opacity.
-As a consequence, the radiative effect of the clouds seen in our models is a lower bound of what would be expected in the real planet.